 Fig. 3 – Engagement as an Educational Sponsorship Partner.

-The EE Department is one of the top research institutions in the world.
+The ECE Department is one of the top research institutions in the world.
 For instance, in the area of integrated circuits, our faculty are among the top five most highly cited in recent years.
 Such research is not done in isolation, but often through government grants or industry support.
 The role of EEP is to align Faculty researchers and centers with industry interests.
 Such sponsorship not only leads to early access to the research results, but also, more importantly, guides the direction of research by introducing industry concerns and constraints and provides design methodology and design details beyond that of publications and seminars.
-In addition to sponsoring specific individuals, the EE Department looks to industry for Departmental Research Fellowships.
+In addition to sponsoring specific individuals, the ECE Department looks to industry for Departmental Research Fellowships.
 Such fellowships offer partner companies an opportunity to select yearly from a wide range of research through a proposal process internal to UCLA, specific to their research interests.
 The partner can mentor the selected student and offer summer opportunities to further the relationship with the student and in some cases continue the research.

 Fig. 4 – Engagement as a Research Sponsorship Partner.

 LEVELS OF ENGAGEMENT

 While discussed separately, these three aspects of engagement are highly synergistic where the recruiting effort can be greatly strengthened through educational or research support.
 To help interested partners navigate these different opportunities, we structure EEP with several levels of membership reflecting differing degrees of engagement.
 The following sections describe each of the levels: Recruiting Associate, Educational Sponsor, Team Sponsor, and Research Sponsor.